josephj/chuchuchu/packages/storage/lib/impl/hat-storage/default-hats/youtube/system.md

 2. Extract 3-4 key supporting insights or segments
 3. For each key segment, provide specific examples, demonstrations, or evidence presented
 4. Include approximate timestamps when possible (even estimated from context if not directly provided)
-5. Be aware that auto-generated transcripts may contain errors:
-  * Look for context clues to identify potential mistranscriptions
-  * Use your knowledge to interpret technical terms that may be transcribed incorrectly
-  * When uncertain about content accuracy, use hedging language (e.g., "appears to discuss" rather than definitive statements)

 ## Time Reference Strategy